 As set forth in NCCCO’s Appeals Policy and Procedures, NCCCO has established policies and procedures by which certificants may appeal decisions by the Ethics and Discipline Committee to the Board of Directors.
 Certified crane operators (certificants) who wish to appeal a decision by the Committee, including revocation, must do so in writing, stating the grounds for the appeal.
 This should be addressed to:

 National Commission for the Certification of Crane Operators (NCCCO)

 Fairfax, VA 22031

-NCCCO has established policies and procedures to fairly and consistently address alleged violations of the Code of Ethics.
-The complaints procedures have been designed to ensure that only valid and actionable complaints are investigated and considered, and that all parties involved in the complaint have an opportunity to document circumstances warranting the complaint, and to respond to the complaint.
+In addition, as set forth in NCCCO’s Code of Ethics Complaint Procedures, NCCCO has established policies and procedures to fairly and consistently address complaints of alleged violations of the Code of Ethics.
+These procedures have been designed to ensure that only valid and actionable complaints are investigated and considered, and that actionable complaints are fairly and reasonably investigated and determined.

 For purposes of applying NCCCO’s Disciplinary Policy, NCCCO’s Code of Ethics Complaint Procedures, and NCCCO’s Appeals Policy and Procedures, prospective certificants (i.e., those who have applied or registered for certification), and those holding themselves out as certificants, shall be treated in the same way as certificants.